JOHNSON MUSEUM PHOTO COLLECTION

 In recognition of its importance, in 2015 the Museum published The Class of 1962 Fund for Photography at the Johnson Museum of Art, a brochure highlighting our Class photography collection and its benefit to the museum (see Johnson Brochure).
 An image from our collection by acclaimed photographer Frederick Sommer was included in A Handbook of the Collections, a 352-page overview of all the Museum’s collections, published by the Museum in 2018.

 New images are carefully and thoughtfully selected and discussed with an eye towards what will enhance our collection and the Museum’s needs as a whole.
 Going forward, all new purchases will be in honor of our upcoming reunions.
 At out 55th Reunion, the featured speakers Stephanie Wiles, former Johnson Museum Director, and Nancy Green, the senior curator at the Museum who has been instrumental in helping us to build our collection, presented two newly purchased images by Albert Renger-Patzch and Minor White, among others, and discussed the value and importance of our collection to the university.
-Photos by acclaimed British photographer John Davies and Hungarian avant-garde photographer Ada Foto have already been added to our collection in honor of our 60th.
+Nine new photos including images by acclaimed British photographer John Davies, Hungarian avant-garde photographer Ada Foto, the celebrated PaJaMa Photography Collective, and Japanese photographer Shoji Ueda were added to our collection in honor of our 60th in June 2022.

-At some future date, the CGF and other class treasury accounts will have to be put out of business.
-As of now, the Class Council has signaled its intention to name this exceptional Photography Fund as the recipient of these funds.
+At some future date, the Class Gift Fund and other class treasury accounts as well as the Class Matriculation Account will have to be put out of business.
+In April of last year, the Class Council signed a Final Treasury Disposition Statement of Intent naming this exceptional Photography Fund as the recipient of all the remaining funds.
 Here’s to the Class of 1962 for a job well done.
 Bravo!